stephen-huan/dotfiles/README.md

 Then, run `:PlugInstall` to install the various plugins.

-### Fonts

-The default status bar uses font icons, install the font by double clicking on final.ttf, which was constructed from [feather.ttf](https://github.com/AT-UI/feather-font) and [alt.ttf](https://github.com/oblador/react-native-vector-icons/blob/master/Fonts/Feather.ttf).
-The first was missing the coffee icon, the second had weirdly glitched icons for some of them.
-Merged together via [FontForge](https://fontforge.github.io/en-US).

-### Miscellaneous Tips
+### MacOS-Specific Tips

+Who needs a desktop environment with a tiling window manger?
-Kill the desktop environment via `defaults write com.apple.finder CreateDesktop false` and reset finder via `killall Finder`.
-Who needs a desktop when you have a tiling window manger?
-Image and files are preserved.
+Kill the desktop environment via
+`defaults write com.apple.finder CreateDesktop false` and reset Finder via `killall Finder`.
+The background and all files are preserved.

-Hide the menu bar by going to System Preferences -> General -> hide and show the menu bar
+- Hide the menu bar by going to System Preferences -> General -> hide and show the menu bar

-Hide the dock by System Preferences -> Dock -> hide and show the Dock
+- Hide the dock by System Preferences -> Dock -> hide and show the Dock

-Minimize transitions by System Preferences -> Accessibility -> Display -> Reduce motion
+- Minimize transitions by System Preferences -> Accessibility -> Display -> Reduce motion

 I don't recommend this,
-but if there are sometimes random transitions between desktops, disable application focus switching with System Preferences -> Mission Control -> When switching to an application, switch to a Space with open windows for the application.
+but if there are random transitions between desktops, disable application focus switching with System Preferences -> Mission Control -> When switching to an application, switch to a Space with open windows for the application.
 Note that this prevents switching for something like